 Eileen’s professional practice included supporting health professionals in a local hospital experiencing empathy fatigue.
-Her investigations into this area led her to connect with Dr. Kristen Neff and the field of self-compassion as an antidote to empathy fatigue.
+Her investigations into this area led her to connect with Dr. Kristin Neff and the field of mindful self-compassion as an antidote to empathy fatigue.
 Rainer’s journey resulted from the experience of a difficult life challenge and the need to find a way to move forward.

-We began the adventure to mindful self-compassion in 2012 as a result of our individual and very different needs that led us to participating in a newly formed (MSC) Mindful Self-Compassion 5-day intensive training programs presented by Dr. Kristen Neff and Dr. Chris Germer.
+We began the adventure to mindful self-compassion in 2012 as a result of our individual and very different needs that led us to participating in a newly formed (MSC) Mindful Self-Compassion 5-day intensive training programs presented by Dr. Kristin Neff and Dr. Chris Germer.
 We found the MSC program to be very helpful to our lives and chose to pursue the goal of becoming MSC teachers and to bring the benefits of MSC to others.

 Meet the Team

 Eileen Beltzner SCC BA MSW RSW Special Care Counsellor & Registered Social Worker Child, Family & Adult Psychotherapist Mindful-Based Cognitive Therapy (MBCT) Facilitator Certified Mindful Self-Compassion Teacher (MSC) Making Friends with Yourself Teacher (MSC-Teens) Self-Compassion for Healthcare Communities Teacher (SCHC)